aviflax/fc4/docs/tool/index.md

 set has expanded over time; it now also “snaps” the elements and vertices in a diagram to a virtual grid and renders diagrams.

-For the backstory of the creation of the framework and tool, see [this blog post][fc4-blog-post].
+For the backstory of the creation of the tool, see [this blog post][fc4-blog-post].

 ## Features